-Default: bayesian
+Default: yes

-A.2.3 <simulate-trend-uncertainty>(optional)
+A.2.4 <simulate-trend-uncertainty>

 Description: This flag has only effect in simulation mode and if simple kriging has been specified.
 If yes is specified, the trend coefficients will be drawn from the prior specification.
 This option can be used to specify exactly the standard deviation on the trend coefficients used during simulation.